Scholars without Stipend

 Once approved by AP-RIC Office, a provisional letter of invitation will be sent to visiting scholar applicants from the Office of the Associate Provost for Research, Innovation and Creativity (AP-RIC) when the completed application materials have been received, reviewed, and approved.
 Manifestation of the final approval is the issuance of AUC ID after work permit (issued by Egyptian Authorities) is secured.
 This process may take three to six months.
 Applicants are encouraged to apply early to allow adequate time to secure the work permit.

-Before Arriving: For questions about visas and appropriate procedures, please contact Business Support Office at (email@example.com).
-For other inquiry, please contact your faculty host.
+For questions about visas and appropriate procedures, contact the Office of Business Support by email.
+For any other inquiries, contact your faculty host.

-Upon Arrival on Campus: Go to the Business Support Office to receive your work permit and to submit your residence visa documents.
+Go to the business support office to receive your work permit and submit your residence visa documents.

 These documents are:

-- Memo from the department about the work you’ll do in AUC
+- Memo from the department about the work you will do in AUC

-- Fees of the HIV test and the work permit
+- Fees for the HIV test and the work permit

 - Recent passport copy